-P9.1 Does the city have a plan or standard operating procedure to act on early warnings and forecasts?
+Does the city have a plan or standard operating procedure to act on early warnings and forecasts?
 What proportion of the population is reachable by early warning system?
-2 P9.2 Is there a disaster management / preparedness / emergency response plan outlining city mitigation, preparedness and response to local emergencies?
-1 P9.3 Does the responsible disaster management authority have sufficient staffing capacity to support first responder duties in surge event scenario?
-2 P9.4 Are equipment and supply needs, as well as the availability of equipment, clearly defined?
-3 P9.5 Would the city be able to continue to feed and shelter its population post-event?
-3 P9.6 Is there an emergency operations centre, with participation from all agencies, automating standard operating procedures specifically designed to deal with "most probable" and "most severe" scenarios?
-0 P9.7 Do practices and drills involve both the public and professionals?
-2 scenario (score of 2 for P9.3).
+2 Is there a disaster management / preparedness / emergency response plan outlining city mitigation, preparedness and response to local emergencies?
+1 Does the responsible disaster management authority have sufficient staffing capacity to support first responder duties in surge event scenario?
+2 Are equipment and supply needs, as well as the availability of equipment, clearly defined?
+3 Would the city be able to continue to feed and shelter its population post-event?
+3 Is there an emergency operations centre, with participation from all agencies, automating standard operating procedures specifically designed to deal with "most probable" and "most severe" scenarios?
+0 Do practices and drills involve both the public and professionals?
+2 procedure to act on early warnings and forecasts?
+What proportion of the population is reachable by early warning system?
+Is there a disaster management / preparedness / emergency response plan outlining city mitigation, preparedness and response to local emergencies?
+Does the responsible disaster management authority have sufficient staffing capacity to support first responder duties in surge event scenario?
+Are equipment and supply needs, as well as the availability of equipment, clearly defined?
+Would the city be able to continue to feed and shelter its population post-event?
+Is there an emergency operations centre, with participation from all agencies, automating standard operating procedures specifically designed to deal with "most probable" and "most severe" scenarios?
+Do practices and drills involve both the public and scenario (score of 2 for P9.3).
 In addition, the equipment and relief supply needs are defined at national level (score of 3 for P9.4) and the necessary supplies of food and basic relief items exceeds estimated needs in the "most severe" scenario (score of 3 for P9.5).